cjmalloy/jasper-ui/README.md

 installed.
 6. **Graph:** Enable the knowledge graph tab in the client UI when this is installed.
 Adds data to refs to override how they are graphed.
-7. **Invoice:** Enables invoice support in the client when installed.
-When invoices are created they will be tagged `plugin/invoice`.
-When the inbox plugin is installed there is a tab on the inbox page to show invoices addressed to you.
-Requires the QR plugin to send QR invoices.
-If the Work Queue template is installed, any invoices can include a Work Queue to address the invoice to all work queue approvers.
-Does not add data to a Ref.
-Generates count metadata in any sourced Refs.
-8. **Invoice/Rejected:** Used by the invoice plugin to mark responses to an invoice.
-Does not add data to a Ref.
-Generates count metadata in any sourced Refs.
-9. **Invoice/Disputed:** Used by the invoice plugin to mark responses to an invoice.
-Does not add data to a Ref.
-Generates count metadata in any sourced Refs.
-10. **Invoice/Paid:** Used by the invoice plugin to mark responses to an invoice.
-Does not add data to a Ref.
-Generates count metadata in any sourced Refs.
-11. **QR:** Enables the QR embed when installed.
+7. **QR:** Enables the QR embed when installed.
 When the `plugin/qr` is applied to a Ref, the Ref has a URL to be converted into a QR code.
 The QR code is shown when the embed toggle is pressed.
 Adds optional URL field to the Ref to use for the QR code, if this is unspecified the URL of the Ref will be used.
 Does not generate metadata.
-12. **Embed:** Enables the iframe embed when installed.
+8. **Embed:** Enables the iframe embed when installed.
 When the plugin/embed is applied to a Ref, the Ref has a URL that can be used in an iframe.
 The iframe is shown when the embed toggle is pressed.
 Adds optional URL field to the Ref to use for the iframe, if this is unspecified the URL of the Ref will be used.
 Does not generate metadata.
 Currently implemented for:
    1. YouTube
-    2. Twitter
+   2. X/Twitter
    3. BitChute
-13. **Audio:** Enables the audio embed when installed.
+9. **Audio:** Enables the audio embed when installed.
 When the `plugin/audio` is applied to a Ref, the Ref has a URL that points to an audio file.
 The audio player is shown when the embed toggle is pressed.
 Adds optional URL field to the Ref to use for the audio file, if this is unspecified the URL of the Ref will be used.
 Does not generate metadata.
 This plugin will be suggested when you submit a link ending in an audio file extension.
-14. **Video:** Enables the video embed when installed.
+10. **Video:** Enables the video embed when installed.
 When the `plugin/video` is applied to a Ref, the Ref has a URL that points to a video file.
 The video player is shown when the embed toggle is pressed.
 Adds optional URL field to the Ref to use for the video file, if this is unspecified the URL of the Ref will be used.
 Does not generate metadata.
 This plugin will be suggested when you submit a link ending in a video file extension.
-15. **Image:** Enables the image embed when installed.
+11. **Image:** Enables the image embed when installed.
 When the `plugin/image` is applied to a Ref, the Ref has a URL that points to an image file.
 The image is shown when the embed toggle is pressed.
 Adds optional URL field to the Ref to use for the image file, if this is unspecified the URL of the Ref will be used.
 Does not generate metadata.
 This plugin will be suggested when you submit a link ending in an image file extension.
-16. **Wiki:** Enables adding Wiki Refs when installed.
+12. **Wiki:** Enables adding Wiki Refs when installed.
 When creating a wiki the URL will be `wiki://Page_name`.
 You can link to a Wiki page using the double `[[bracket syntax]]` in all markdown fields.
 Does not add data to the Ref.
 Does not generate metadata.
+13. **Poll:** Enables polls in the embeds when installed.
+When a Ref is tagged `plugin/poll` data is added to specify the options and their description text.
+Voting is done by adding a Ref response tagged with `plugin/poll/response/tag` and the response field, with tag being the response to the poll.
+The `poll/response` plugin will generate metadata, but the poll plugin will not.

 ## Coming Soon
 ### Templates
 1. **Delta:** (matches `delta/`) Apply a server side script to transform this Ref into a new Ref.
 Adds data to the tag Ext to contain the code or service reference and config.
+2. Queue: (matches `queue/`) Work Queue for assigning or tracking work and paying workers.
+Requires the invoice plugin to pay workers.
+Adds data:
+   1. Approvers: list of user tags to send invoices to
+   2. Bounty: (optional) payment for responses to items in the queue.
+   3. Max Age: (optional) max age Refs in the queue to be considered active.
+Refs in the queue older than this will have an expired icon when viewed from the queue tag page.
 ### Plugins
 1. **Table:** Enabled the table embed when installed.
 When the `plugin/table` is applied to a Ref, the Ref contains tabular data.
 The tabular data is shown when the embed toggle is pressed.
 Adds